Are You Obese During Pregnancy? Here’s How to Stay Healthy

 These medications include the following: medications for controlling diabetes, antidepressants, antipsychotics, anti-seizure medications, beta-blockers, and steroids.

-Social/economic issues: there is some research that supports the thought that social and/or economic factors have an influence on obesity.
+Social/economic issues: Some research supports the idea that social and/or economic factors influence obesity.

-After all, it is very difficult to avoid becoming obese if you don’t have a safe area that you can exercise.
+After all, it is very difficult to avoid becoming obese if you don’t have a safe area where you can exercise.

 Also, if you haven’t been taught how to cook healthy meals or you don’t have the money to purchase healthy foods, you’re more likely to become obese.

 Age: while it’s true that you can become obese at any age- even children can be obese- your chances of becoming obese do increase with age.
-After all, your body goes through many hormonal changes and in some cases can lead to lower activity levels.
+After all, your body goes through many hormonal changes, which can sometimes lead to lower activity levels.

-Since you’re not as active, you have less muscle mass- which means that your metabolism decreases.
+Since you’re not as active, you have less muscle mass, so your metabolism decreases.
 If you’re not active, your body doesn’t need as many calories- so if you don’t change your eating habits, you may find that you have a harder time keeping off extra weight.

-You must make a conscious effort to become more active (or maintain your activity levels) and pay more attention to what you’re eating.
+You must consciously try to become more active (or maintain your activity levels) and pay more attention to what you’re eating.

-Pregnancy: it is true that when you become pregnant, you’re going to gain weight- that’s a given.
-However, many women do find that since they’re “eating for two” they eat more- which leads to more weight gain.
-Then, after they have the baby, they have a hard time losing weight.
+Pregnancy: It is true that when you become pregnant, you will gain weight—that’s a given.
+However, many women find that since they’re “eating for two,” they eat more, which leads to more weight gain.
+Then, after they have the baby, they have difficulty losing weight.

 In some cases, this weight gain leads to the condition of obesity.
 However, even though your risk of becoming obese is increased if you quit smoking, it is still better for you to quit than to keep smoking.

-Lack of sleep/poor quality of sleep: if you’re not getting adequate sleep- or you’re getting too much sleep- you will have some changes in the hormones that control your appetite.
+Lack of sleep/poor quality of sleep: If you’re not getting adequate sleep or too much sleep, you will notice changes in the hormones that control your appetite.

-You will have an increased appetite as well as cravings for foods that are high in carbohydrates and calories.
-This can lead to weight gain- which can eventually lead to obesity.
+You will have an increased appetite and cravings for foods that are high in carbohydrates and calories.
+This can lead to weight gain, which can eventually lead to obesity.

-Of course, even if you do have one or more of the above risk factors, it doesn’t automatically mean that you will become obese.
-You can make a concerted effort to get adequate exercise, pay close attention to what you’re eating/make healthy dietary choices, and even make some changes in your behavior.
+Of course, even if you have one or more of the above risk factors, it doesn’t automatically mean you will become obese.
+You can make a concerted effort to get adequate exercise, pay close attention to your eating/make healthy dietary choices, and even change your behavior.

 Is it possible for obesity to affect an individual’s ability to become pregnant?

-Yes, when a woman is obese, it is possible that her body will be unable to ovulate normally.
+Yes, when a woman is obese, her body may be unable to ovulate normally.
 In addition, obesity can have a significant impact on IVF or in-vitro fertilization.
-As a woman’s body mass index increases, so do the risk of being unable to conceive- through IVF or otherwise.
+As a woman’s body mass index increases, so does the risk of being unable to conceive- through IVF or otherwise.

 What are some of the effects of obesity on pregnancy?